 "Coffee so fresh, you'll want to slap it"

 Morning View Coffee House is proud to be part of an international effort to make the global local.
-While visiting sustainable coffee farms in Latin America, co-owner Ashley Barnes was profoundly impressed by sustainable farming and its focus on social justice.
 From inception, Morning View Coffee House has been dedicated to sustainability and Fair Trade, promoting environmental and social sustainability and helping to provide small producers in developing countries with optimal trading conditions.
 By supporting small farmers around the world, Morning View Coffee House hopes to also support educational, environmental, nutritional, and anti-poverty incentives in less developed countries.

 Morning View Coffee House offers a wide variety of Fair Trade and organic coffees and teas, including those endorsed by the Rain Forest Alliance.
 All coffees are roasted on sight in Nags Head.
-Ashley has roasted coffee for more than eight years and has roasted over 150,000 pounds of coffee.
-Ashley uses a small micro 12 kilo Diedrich Coffee Roaster, allowing her to purchase a variety of beans, as well as allowing her to put maximum attention and love into each batch of coffee she roasts.
+We have been roasting coffee in house for more than eight years and have roasted over 150,000 pounds of coffee.
+We use a Diedrich Coffee Roaster, allowing us to purchase a variety of beans, as well as allowing maximum attention and love into each batch of coffee she roasts.

 About Our Coffee

-Morning View Coffee House and Roastery with Master Roaster Ashley Linnekin who handcrafts with love each individual batch in Morning View’s state of the art bean roaster located on the premises of our coffee shop & roastery allowing us to carefully monitor the entire roasting process and to adjust each roast to insure that each unigue coffe reaches it’s optimal flavor.
+Morning View Coffee House and Roastery handcrafts with love each individual batch in our state of the art bean roaster located on the premises allowing us to carefully monitor the entire roasting process and to adjust each roast to insure that each unique coffee reaches it’s optimal flavor.

 When viewing our roasting descriptions you will notice roasting terms such as City (light roast), Full City (medium roast), Vienna (dark, slight oil), and French (dark, oily).
 These are the roasts that we feel best exemplifies each coffee.